 - Complete 42 hours of courses.

-- Take either CHIS 6010 Church of God History or CHIS 6020 (Denominational History and Background).

 - Achieve a grade of C- or above in all required courses.

 - Maintain a minimum cumulative GPA of 2.5.

-- Complete 12-hour specialization of choice
+- Complete 9-hour specialization of choice.

+- Students with another theological master's degree may be able to count up to 18 hours of the previous degree toward the Master of Christian Ministries degree at Anderson University based on a transcript review by the dean.

-18-HOUR PLATFORM FOR MASTER OF ARTS IN CHRISTIAN MINISTRY
+18-HOUR CORE FOR MASTER OF ARTS IN CHRISTIAN MINISTRY: